-- (i) Full-time Course Fee (more than 15 hours' attendance per week)-£48 per term. - (ii) Part-time Course Fee (over four hours' and up to 15 hours' attendance per week)-£24 per term. (iii) Part-time Course Fee (four hours' or less per week - attendance)-£12 per term.
+- (i) Full-time Course Fee (more than 15 hours' attendance per week)-£48 per term. - (ii) Part-time Course Fee (over six hours' and up to 15 hours' attendance per week)-£24 per term. - (iii) Part-time Course Fee (six hours' or less attendance per week)-£12 per term. - (iv) Course Continuation Fee-A fee of £10 per annum (no term payment) is payable by:- - (a) Students who have once been enrolled for a thesis and have only that requirement outstanding; OR - (b) Students given special permission to take annual examinations without attendance at the University.
+(Students in this category are not required to pay the subscriptions to the University Union, the Students' Union, the Sports Association and the Library Fee).